 So why the growing obsession?
 I can’t yet answer the why, but I can trace the trajectory.
 It’s been a constant, loyal obsession since high school.
 In my early thirties, married and with two elementary school-age boys, I studied and became certified in horticulture.
 With that certificate, I did some uninspiring work with commercial indoor plants, and also quickly realized the boys’ college fund wasn’t fattening up as fast as needed, so I shifted to more lucrative work in a different field.
 Twenty years later, with all pressing financial needs addressed, the obsession is on again full time, and in some new guises — garden-based traveler, urban plant explorer, pop-up impresario.
 So this blog’s M.O. is pretty simple: All plants, all the time.
 Since 1989 my home has been in frost-free Long Beach, California, lot size about 5,750 square feet, about a mile from the Pacific Ocean, at a latitude that blesses it as one of the world’s Mediterranean climate regions.
 Notwithstanding recurrent drought, winter rainfall averages approximately 15 inches a year, but it’s usually much less.
 Summers are dry — oh, so dry.
 Unless otherwise specified, no financial relationship exists between AGO and the businesses mentioned within its posts.

 Now let’s talk about plants!

 P.S.
 In autumn 2021 I started another garden on the Oregon Coast, zone 8b — these posts are tagged “Oregon garden.”

-Aloe polyphylla, Spiral Aloe, photo by MB Maher
+Aloe polyphylla, or the Spiral Aloe, an elusive, temperamental, on-and-off garden denizen, photo by occasional contributor MB Maher